 I pursued my Computer Science education with purpose — not just to understand technology, but to teach it.
 Earning my New Jersey teaching certification in Computer Science for grades 9 through 12 was one of the proudest moments of my life.
 Standing in a classroom, watching a student's face light up the moment code they wrote actually works — there is nothing in the world like that feeling.

 As a CS teacher, I noticed something troubling: the technology industry is booming, but the people who look like me — people from African, Caribbean, and Latino communities — are chronically underrepresented.
 Not because of lack of talent or intelligence, but because of lack of access and early exposure.
-Kids from our communities were not getting into coding early enough to compete, and nobody was building something specifically for them.
+Students from underserved communities were not getting into coding early enough, and purpose-built programs for these communities were rare.

-TechBelt Academy was born from that frustration and that passion.
-I designed a program that meets kids exactly where they are — using the platforms they already love like Roblox, Minecraft, Scratch, and Python — and wraps it in a belt progression system that makes every milestone feel like a real achievement.
-This is not just a coding school.
-It is a pipeline.
-A movement.
-A promise to every child in Newark that their future in tech starts right here.
+TechBelt Academy was built to change that.
+I designed a program that meets kids exactly where they are — using the platforms they already love like Roblox, Minecraft, Scratch, and Python — wrapped in a belt progression system that makes every milestone feel like a real achievement.
+The goal is simple: give every child in Newark a credible pathway into technology, starting as early as age 6.

-TechBelt Academy exists to close the racial technology gap by giving Black, Brown, and immigrant children in Newark and beyond the coding skills, confidence, and credentials they need to compete — and win — in the 21st century economy.
+TechBelt Academy exists to expand access to technology education for students from underserved and historically underrepresented communities — giving every child the coding skills, confidence, and credentials they need to thrive in the 21st century economy.

-We are not just teaching kids to code.
-We are building a pipeline that takes a child from their first Scratch animation at age 6 all the way to writing professional Python applications at age 15 — and then into college CS programs, tech internships, and careers that will change their families forever.
+We build a structured pathway that takes a child from their first Scratch animation at age 6 all the way to writing professional Python applications at age 15 — and into college CS programs, internships, and technology careers that will shape their futures.

-Every belt earned is a step closer to a future that nobody can take away from them.
+Every belt earned is a step closer to a future built on real skills.

-The technology industry needs to look like America.
-Right now it does not.
-TechBelt Academy is my answer to that problem.
-By starting with children as young as 6, we create a pathway that grows with them — from beginner coder to career-ready technologist.
+By starting with children as young as 6, TechBelt Academy creates a structured pathway that grows with every student — from beginner coder to career-ready technologist.

 From a child's first drag-and-drop animation in Scratch to a teenager's first published Python app — TechBelt Academy walks every step of that journey with them.